owlbarn/tutorial/book/core-opt/README.md

 The implementation in Eigen provides another solution.
 Eigen a C++ template library for linear algebra.
 Think of it as an alternative to BLAS etc.
 Based on its core functionalities, it implements convolution operations as a unsupported module.
-It was used in TensorFlow for its CPU convolution implementation.
+Eigen is a widely used library to support high-performance convolution operations, and was used as computation backend of TensorFlow on CPU devices.
 The convolution operation is first implemented in Owl by interfacing to the Eigen library.
-We later tun to C implementation since interfacing to this C++ library proves to be problematic and leads to a lot of installation issues.
+We later turn to C implementation since interfacing to this C++ library proves to be problematic and leads to a lot of installation issues.
 In its implementation, Eigen solves this memory usage problem according to the method proposed in [@goto2008anatomy].

 It still generally follows the previous matrix multiplication approach, but instead of generating the whole intermediate matrix, it cuts the input and kernel matrices into small blocks one at a time so that the memory usage is limited no matter how large the input and kernel are.

 Specifically, the block size can be chosen in a way to fit into the L1/L2 cache of CPU to do high-performance computation.
 Multiplication of two matrices can be divided into multiplication of small blocks.
-The L1/L2/L3 cache sizes are retrieved using the `CPUID` instruction on x86 architecture, and predefined const value for non-x86 architectures.
+The L1/L2/L3 cache sizes are retrieved using the `CPUID` instruction on x86 architecture, and predefined constant value for non-x86 architectures.

 To further improve the performance, we use the SIMD intrinsics during building those small temporary matrices from input ndarray.
 We focus on the main operation that copy input ndarray into the new input matrix: loading data, storing data, and adding two vectors.